typelevel/cats/docs/src/main/tut/monad.md

 If `Applicative` is already present and `flatten` is well-behaved, extending the `Applicative` to a `Monad` is trivial.
-To provide evidence that a type belongs in the `Monad` typeclass, cats' implementation requires us to provide an implementation of `pure` (which can be reused from `Applicative`) and `flatMap`.
+To provide evidence that a type belongs in the `Monad` type class, cats' implementation requires us to provide an implementation of `pure` (which can be reused from `Applicative`) and `flatMap`.